lmoecher/my_projects/javascript/js_basics/README.md

     - Screenshots of *Value Types* running in the Command Prompt

 4. [Reference Types](reference_types/README.md "Reference Types file")
-    - Covering *Reference Types*: "Objects, Arrays, and Functions"
+    - Covering *Reference Types*: "Arrays, Functions, and Objects"
     - Covering each *Reference Types* and What happens when they are used
     - Screenshots of code showing each *Reference Types* at work
     - Screenshots of *Reference Types* running in the Browser Console